gerardosandoval/gerardosm/_posts/2020-02-1-code-review-culture.md

 ##### ¿What to do as an author?
 - Provide sufficient context.
 Explain your changes and avoid context hunting. _If content is king, then context is God (Gary Vaynerchuk)._
 - Explain why you chose that solutions, not everyone thinks like you.
-- ¿You found and learned something new and useful?
+- ¿You learned something new and useful?
 Document it!
 It can help others.

 ##### ¿What to do as a reviewer?
 - Ask, don't tell.
 Write your observations as a question instead of demanding a change.
 Asking the right questions the right way results in a better technical discussion.